Overview

 Explore your passion for literature, discover new literary worlds and engage in critical debate as you analyse texts from a variety of contexts, time periods and authors.

-You will have the opportunity to study texts from the Medieval and Early Modern eras, through the Renaissance and Victorian periods, and into the present day.
+You’ll engage your imagination with texts from the Medieval and Early Modern eras, through the Renaissance and Victorian periods, and into the present day.

 On this course you will: